 Mother Nature really gave us a break this winter, didn’t she?
 Well, as nice as it was to have an extended warm season, it’s really done a doosie on insects, animals, even trees!
-I don’t know if YOU’VE noticed, but my allergies are usually never bad in the winter.
-I feel like it’s so much worse.
-Came to find out recently that this warm weather extension made trees and foliage pollinate a second time this past year.
+I don’t know if you’ve noticed, but allergies are unusually bad this winter.
+We recently learned that this warm weather extension made trees and foliage pollinate a second time this past year.
 Ugh!!

 Do Winter Pests Exist?

-Winter is all about survival for many common household pests and nuisance wildlife.
-They search for food and shelter from the cold temperatures, and without the proper prevention tactics, that food and shelter could be found in homes.
+Winter is all about survival for many common household pests.
+They search for food and shelter from the cold temperatures.
+Without the proper prevention tactics, that food and shelter could be found in your home.
 Once inside, these pests can infest properties in short order, can contaminate food, and in some cases even spread disease.

 FRANKLIN’S BEST PRACTICES FOR KEEPING PESTS OUT